 Liquefied natural gas (LNG) facilities

-FortisBC is the owner and operator of the only two LNG facilities in British Columbia.
+FortisBC owns and operates two LNG facilities on the Canadian West Coast.
 These facilities have a variety of special features designed for the safe handling of LNG—including sophisticated monitoring, control and alarm systems.
 Regular maintenance and upgrading of equipment, operator training, safety equipment and continuous process monitoring ensure safe operation.

 In operation since 1971, our LNG facility on Tilbury Island in Delta, BC, is located near the FortisBC transmission pipeline system just a few kilometres from metropolitan Vancouver.